jcato87/Tip-Calculator/README.md

 # Tip-Calculator
-This project opens to a useful tip calculator
+This project opens to a useful tip calculator.
-Built with HTML, CSS, and JavaScript
+It was built with HTML, CSS, and JavaScript.